 For example, a car parked in a garage often has a longer tire life than those parked outside.
 Detergent or friction with the curb also damages this part somewhat.

 As tire flexibility declines, it is not just a matter of aesthetics.
 Tire sidewall cracks can develop outside and then down to the tire tread.
 As a consequence, the tire separates from the wheel.
-This dangerous situation puts yourself and other vehicles on the road in danger.
+This dangerous situation puts you and other vehicles on the road in danger.

 When Are Cracks In Tire Sidewall Unsafe?